Help wildlife thrive, one garden at a time. Here’s how

 Today, mature hardwood forests aren’t as abundant.
 The green corridors adjoining the wood frog’s wet and wooded habitats are fragmented.
 And the milkweed plants that sustain monarch caterpillars are waning as habitat is replaced by non-native plants or sprayed with pesticides.

-You can help restore the Carolinian Zone to its natural state and protect the region’s incredible diversity of wildlife by gradually transforming your green spaces into garden habitats with In the Zone, a new native gardening program by WWF-Canada and Carolinian Canada.
+You can help restore the Carolinian Zone to its natural state and protect the region’s incredible diversity of wildlife by gradually transforming your green spaces into garden habitats with In the Zone, a wildlife gardening program by WWF-Canada and Carolinian Canada.

 At-risk wildlife under pressure